 Anonymous and Identifiable Data Collection

-There is an option within the mobile application's settings or preferences panel that allows you to set your opt-out for mobile application usage data collection.
-Please note that you will have to repeat this process for each Adobe mobile application that collects usage data.
+Tell us if you would like us to stop collecting both anonymous and identifiable data about how you use our mobile apps by using the app’s settings panel that refers to mobile app usage data collection.
+Please note that you will have to repeat this process for each Adobe mobile app that collects usage data.

-Note about cookie-based preferences: Except the preferences for email, telephone, and postal mail marketing, the privacy preferences described above work by placing a cookie on your browser.
+Note about cookie-based preferences: Except the preferences for email, telephone, and postal mail marketing, the privacy preferences described on this page work by placing a cookie on your browser.
 Therefore, your browser must be configured to accept cookies for your preference to take effect.
-If you delete or clear your cookies, or if you change which web browser you are using, you will need to set your preferences again.
+If you delete or clear your cookies, or if you change web browsers, you will need to set your preferences again.

 The Adobe Marketing Cloud enables our business customers to personalize and improve the performance of their websites, apps, social networking pages, and marketing messages.
 These companies use Adobe Marketing Cloud services to collect and analyze information, such as clicks made by visitors on their websites.
 Adobe Marketing Cloud services also allow these companies to provide you more relevant advertising within their websites, emails, text messages, and direct mail offers.